 Governors complete a declaration of Business and Pecuniary Interests form at the start of each academic year, and at the start of every meeting, there is a requirement for Governors to declare any business interests.

-The full Governing Body meets twice during each school term unless any additional meetings are called.
-There is also a Finance Committee which meets on a termly basis.
+The full Governing Body meets four times per academic year unless any additional meetings are called.

 Introducing the Governors at Brookfield Community School: